Nemin32/Nemin32.github.io/other/_posts/2019-01-05-cutcontent.md

 > [Page 121]
 >
-> Mudombies are Mudokon Spirits who cannot rest because their beloved burial grounds of Necrum are being strip-mined by the Glukkons.
-In a nutshell, they are hulking, idiot, zombie Mudokons."
+> Mudombies are Mudokon Spirits who cannot rest because their beloved burial
+> grounds of Necrum are being strip-mined by the Glukkons.
+In a nutshell, they are
+> hulking, idiot, zombie Mudokons."

 The concept was later used in another ultimately cut gameplay feature, where Abe would have slowly became a Mudombie himself, after sustaining enough damage.

-{:.centered}
 <p><iframe width="560" height="315"
 src="https://www.youtube-nocookie.com/embed/Ijw7RX_Tow8" frameborder="0"
 allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></p>

 ### Elum[^2]: